okeeffed/cheat-sheets/Chef/Chef-Udemy.md

 This webserver code that we have could be distributed to thousands of nodes, but the config might need to be different on each of these nodes.

 What happens if a host specific config needs to be different?
 Eg. hostname, memory available, IP address etc. These things may very from system to system.

+`Ohai` is a system discovery tool.
+It's a command line tool that is required by `chef-client`.